How to Prepare Your Loan Application with the BanksAbbakin

 -B- Your Credit History and Financial Debts

 If you are seeking for a loan, you should be aware of your credit history and credit score with the credit bureaus!

 Most lenders rely heavily on your past usage of credits or loans you might have collected from other financial institutions.

 Review your credit history for accuracy, by making sure you clear all pending debts, errors or outstanding you have in your financial reports.

 Your debt-to-income ratio is one of the main factors lenders look at when evaluating your loan application.

 If you have a significant amount of debt that makes it difficult for you to get a new loan or can put you at risk of bankruptcy, we recommend you pay off your debt first.

-If you have a good history with other debts you’ve paid in full and on-time, a new lender would have reason to think you would perform better with the loan.
+However, if you have a good history with other previous debts you’ve paid in full and on-time, a new lender would have reasons to think you would perform better with the loan.